INll/CmdGPT/README.md

 <p align="center">Real-time Demonstration</p>

 ## 📝 Description
-Runs a Selenium-based headless Chrome browser under the hood, this CLI application connects to Poe.com and access its free ChatGPT service.
+Runs a Selenium-based headless Chrome browser under the hood, this CLI application connects to Poe.com and accesses its free ChatGPT service.

 *Note: This application **may break** if Poe.com implements anti-bot measures in the future.*